I CAN’T HANDLE

 Sara wanted so much to tell them that being beaten is not funny, but rather painful, unjust, horrible, truly abusive….., but knew they would not have believed her nor welcomed her interference.

 Clearly, they needed to protect the ‘value’ of the family at their own expense.
-Sara also knows that with – at least 4 out of the 5, if not all – this pattern will be passed on when these teens have their own children, & likely with their mates as well – either as abuser or as victims!
+Sara also knows that – at least 4 out of the 5, if not all wounded people – this pattern will be passed on when these teens have their own children, & likely with their mates as well – either as abusers or as victims!